Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Conclusions and outlook

+Our original strategy for simplifying Hamilton's equation for the conjugate momenta \eqref{HeqPiFull} was to set all the Lagrange multipliers associated with primary constraints to zero.
+Although we have mentioned that they could be introduced back later to modify the properties of the system, it is worth noting that, at least for the form in which the constraints are currently expressed, it is not possible to obtain new spatial derivatives of the fields that would influence the principal symbol.
+All primary constraints are either linear in the conjugate variables or contain only first order derivatives of the tetrad perturbations.
+Since we wrote our system in terms of $D^{i}{}_{j}$, which already represent first-order derivatives, they do not appear with additional first-order spatial derivatives in the constraints.

-We extended the analysis to the full three spatial dimensions by constructing the full principal symbol $\mathbb M = k_x M^{x} + k_y M^{y} + k_z M^{z}$.
-In the representation considered, the same non-hyperbolic feature appears, since the spectrum contains purely imaginary conjugate pairs for every vector $\mathbf{k} \neq 0$.
-This shows that the non-hyperbolicity observed in the one-dimensional reduction is not merely an artifact of the model or the dimensionality chosen.
+We extended the analysis to the full three spatial dimensions by constructing the full principal symbol, $\mathbb M$.
+In the representation considered, the same non-hyperbolic feature appears for any $\mathbf{k} \neq 0$.
+This shows that the non-hyperbolicity observed in the one-dimensional reduction is not an artifact of the model or the dimensionality chosen.
+Due to the intricacy and extent of the system of equation, we leave attempts to prove the strong hyperbolicity of the 3D system for future work.

 We note that it is not unusual for a given formulation of the dynamical equations in tetrad formalism to resist being put into a hyperbolic form.
 As an example, in \cite{Garfinkle:2005ph}, where the scale-invariant tetrad formulation of the vacuum Einstein equations introduced in \cite{Uggla:2003fp}, is reformulated as a symmetric hyperbolic/parabolic system.
-In \cite{Uggla:2003fp}, the motivation to use a set of scale invariant variables based on the tetrad formalism is to find a system suitable for the analysis of the properties of singularities and to study the asymptotic properties of the metric when approaching it.
+In \cite{Uggla:2003fp}, the motivation to use a set of scale invariant variables based on the tetrad formalism is to find a system suitable for the analysis of the properties of singularities and to study the asymptotic properties of the metric.
 Whether a similar trick can be made in TEGR at the linear level can be explored in future work.
+In contrast with more general torsion-based theories, in recent work in Einstein–Cartan theory, local geometric well‑posedness is established under a generalized harmonic gauge despite the presence of torsion \cite{Luz:2025rqx}, which could be used as a benchmark for non-linear studies of hyperbolicity in pure torsion theories.